-- $1. \ \ compute the \ destination \ coordinates \ (and \ some \ coefficients \ when \ interpolation \ is \ used),$ - 2. copy the pixel value.
+- 1. compute the destination coordinates (and some coefficients when interpolation is used), - 2. copy the pixel value.

 In many cases the transformation is constant - for example we might be rotating an image always by the same angle.
 In such cases the first step - computing the coordinates and coefficients - can be done once, before the main loop of the program.
-Fablmage provides the <a href="mage-spatial-transforms-mage-spatial-transforms-mage-spatial-transforms-mage-spatial-transforms-mage-spatial-transform-spatial-tran
+FabImage provides the Image Spatial Transforms Maps category of filters for exactly that purpose.
+When you are able to compute the transform beforehand, storing it in the SpatialMap type, in the main loop only the RemapImage filter has to be executed.
+This approach will be much faster than using standard spatial transform tools.